Start main page content

 • Per diem stipends – please contact the relevant host entity/institution to cover these

-• Outgoing international travel is only funded under EXCEPTIONAL circumstances
+• Outgoing INTERNATIONAL travel is not funded

 • Funding for equipment will be considered on a case-by-case basis.
 Laptops and notebooks are not funded.